Khalid Sheikh Mohammed

-Sheikh Mohammed was a member of Osama bin Laden's al-Qaeda organization, leading al-Qaeda's propaganda operations from around 1999 until late 2001.
-Mohammed was captured on March 1, 2003, in the Pakistani city of Rawalpindi by a combined operation of the U.S. Central Intelligence Agency (CIA) and Pakistan's Inter-Services Intelligence (ISI).
-Immediately after his capture, Mohammad was extraordinarily rendered to secret CIA prison sites in Afghanistan, then Poland, where he was interrogated by U.S. operatives.
+Mohammed was a member of Osama bin Laden's terrorist organization al-Qaeda, leading al-Qaeda's propaganda operations from around 1999 until late 2001.
+Mohammed was captured on 1 March 2003, in the Pakistani city of Rawalpindi by a combined operation of the U.S. Central Intelligence Agency (CIA) and Pakistan's Inter-Services Intelligence (ISI).
+Immediately after his capture, Mohammed was extraordinarily rendered to secret CIA prison sites in Afghanistan, then Poland, where he was interrogated and tortured by U.S. operatives.
 By December 2006, he had been transferred to military custody at Guantanamo Bay detention camp.

-In March 2007, after significant interrogations, Mohammed confessed to masterminding the September 11 attacks; the Richard Reid shoe bombing attempt to blow up an airliner; the Bali nightclub bombing in Indonesia; the 1993 World Trade Center bombing; the murder of Daniel Pearl; and various foiled attacks as well as numerous other crimes.
-He was charged in February 2008 with war crimes and murder by a U.S. military commission at Guantanamo Bay detention camp, which could carry the death penalty if convicted.
+Mohammed is widely regarded as the chief planner of the September 11 attacks.
+He also participated in planning the Richard Reid shoe bombing attempt to blow up an airliner; the 2002 Bali bombings in Indonesia; the 1993 World Trade Center bombing; the murder of Daniel Pearl and various foiled attacks as well as numerous other crimes.
+He was charged in February 2008 with war crimes and murder by a U.S. military commission at the Guantanamo Bay detention camp, which could carry the death penalty if convicted.
 In 2012, a former military prosecutor criticized the proceedings as insupportable due to confessions gained under torture.
 A 2008 decision by the United States Supreme Court had also drawn into question the legality of the methods used to gain such admissions and the admissibility of such admissions as evidence in a criminal proceeding.

-On August 30, 2019, a military judge set a trial date of January 11, 2021, for Mohammed's death penalty trial.
-His trial was further postponed on December 18, 2020, due to the COVID-19 pandemic.
-Mohammed's trial restarted on September 7, 2021.
-However, as of 2023 his trial has been postponed again, further into 2023, as the Biden administration weighs a plea deal that would take the death penalty off the table.
+On 30 August 2019, a military judge set a date of 11 January 2021 for Mohammed's death penalty trial.
+His trial was further postponed on 18 December 2020, due to the COVID-19 pandemic.
+Mohammed's trial restarted on 7 September 2021 but was postponed again for years of plea deal negotiations.
+On 31 July 2024, Mohammed agreed to plead guilty in exchange for a life sentence rather than a death-penalty trial.
+His plea deal was revoked by Secretary of Defense Lloyd Austin two days later.
+In July 2025, the plea deal was voided by a D.C. appeals court in a 2–1 ruling.